shreder95ua/teasharp/README.md

-# teasharp
+# TeaSharp
-My new begginer-friendly programming language
+TeaSharp is a begginer-friendly programming language.
+It's a "hybrid" of Python and early BASIC.